unimi-dse/279a5716/README.md

                      (right here) ------^
 ```

+## Known bugs
+Album cover shows sometimes(related to shiny, a bug)
+Sometimes the search works poorly (maybe rate limits of the genius api?)
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.